 Syllabus English Senior Secondary NIOS

-The total marks for English is 100.
+The total mark for English is 100.
 There will be one paper of 3 hrs. duration.
-The allocation of marks is a follows:
+The allocation of marks is as follows:-

 Study time 100 hrs.

 A variety of genres – short stories, expository pieces, biographies, poems, plays,

 newspaper and magazine excerpts have been included.
 The teaching of grammar has been